Keyboard suite in D minor (HWV 437): Movements

 The work consists of five movements:

 In popular culture

+The Sarabande has been subject to several instrumentations for the inclusion in film scores or TV shows or it was used as thematic material for original works.
+In most of the examples below, only the original Sarabande without Handel's variations was used.

-The Sarabande was used in an orchestral arrangement for the Stanley Kubrick period drama film Barry Lyndon (1975).
+It was used in an orchestral arrangement for the Stanley Kubrick period drama film Barry Lyndon (1975).

-It was used for the funeral of a Venetian printer in James Burke's Connections.
+The Sarabande was quoted by Joe Hisaishi in the song "Nausicaä · Requiem" from his score for Hayao Miyazaki's 1984 animated film Nausicaä of the Valley of the Wind.

 Dutch singer Petra Berger used the Sarabande as the musical setting for her song about Mary, Queen of Scots, "Still a Queen (In My End Is My Beginning)", from her album Eternal Woman (2001).

+In 2002, the Sarabande was used in the so-called "Odyssey" commercial for Levi's.

+It was then recycled in the UK TV advert for the tropical drink, Lilt.

+Danish DJ Christian Steen Jensen (alias Camena) used the Sarabande in his 2006 release of the same name.

+Dave Gorman's Modern Life is Goodish uses the Sarabande and both of its variations to accompany his 'found poem' section in every episode, performed by the Billroth String Quartet/Ensemble.

 The Sarabande was featured in the episode "Warp and Weft" (2017; S02E03) of the second season of the ITV period drama TV series Victoria.

 An orchestral version of the Sarabande was used on the first episode of The ABC Murders (2018), a television mini-series based on the Agatha Christie novel The A.B.C.
 Murders (1936), starring John Malkovich as Poirot.

-Dave Gorman's Modern life is goodish uses it to accompany his 'found poetry'.